-No statutory, administrative or judicial authority directly addresses the treatment of a unit or instruments or arrangements similar to a unit for U.S. federal income tax purposes and, therefore, that treatment is not entirely clear.
-The acquisition of a unit should be treated for U.S. federal income tax purposes as the acquisition of an investment unit consisting of one share of Class A common stock and one-third of one warrant to acquire one share of Class A common stock.
-We intend to treat the acquisition of a unit in this manner and, by purchasing a unit, you will agree to adopt such treatment for U.S. federal income tax purposes.
-For U.S. federal income tax purposes, each U.S. Holder of a unit must allocate the purchase price paid by such holder for such Unit between the one share of Class A common stock and the onethird of one warrant based on the relative fair market value of each at the time of issuance.
-Under U.S. federal income tax law, each investor must make his or her own determination of such value based on all the facts and circumstances.
-Therefore, we strongly urge each investor to consult his or her own tax adviser regarding the determination of value for these purposes.
-The price allocated to each share of Class A common stock and the one-third of one warrant should be the shareholder's tax basis in such share or one-third of one warrant, as the case may be.
-Any disposition of a unit should be treated for U.S. federal income tax purposes as a disposition of the share of Class A common stock and the one-third of one warrant constituting the unit, and the amount realized on the disposition should be allocated between the Class A common stock and the one-third of one warrant based on their respective fair market values at the time of disposition (as determined by each such unit holder based on all the facts and circumstances).
+No statutory, administrative or judicial authority directly addresses the treatment of a unit or an instrument similar to a unit for U.S. federal income tax purposes and, therefore, that treatment is not entirely clear.
+The acquisition of a unit should be treated for U.S. federal income tax purposes as the acquisition of one share of our Class A common stock and one-half of one warrant, with each whole warrant exercisable to acquire one share of our Class A common stock and we intend to treat the acquisition of a unit in this manner.
+For U.S. federal income tax purposes, each holder of a unit must allocate the purchase price paid by such holder for such unit between the one share of Class A common stock and the one-half of one warrant based on the relative fair market value of each at the time of issuance.
+Under U.S. federal income tax law, each investor must make his or her own determination of such value based on all the relevant facts and circumstances.
+Therefore, we strongly urge each investor to consult his or her tax adviser regarding the determination of value for these purposes.
+The price allocated to each share of Class A common stock and one-half of one warrant should constitute the holder's initial tax basis in such share and one-half of one warrant, respectively.
+Any disposition of a unit should be treated for U.S. federal income tax purposes as a disposition of the share of Class A common stock and one-half of one warrant comprising the unit, and the amount realized on the disposition should be allocated between the Class A common stock and the one-half of one warrant based on their respective relative fair market values at the time of disposition.
+The separation of shares of Class A common stock and warrants comprising units should not be a taxable event for U.S. federal income tax purposes.

-The separation of shares of Class A common stock and warrants comprising the units should not be a taxable event for U.S. federal income tax purposes.
-The foregoing U.S. federal income tax treatment of the shares of our Class A common stock and warrants and a U.S. Holder's purchase price allocation are not binding on the IRS or the courts.
-Because there are no authorities that directly address instruments that are similar to the units, no assurance can be given that the IRS or the courts will agree with the characterization described above or the discussion below.
+The foregoing treatment of the shares of Class A common stock and warrants and a holder's purchase price allocation are not binding on the IRS or the courts.
+Because there are no authorities that directly address instruments that are similar to the units, no assurance can be given that the IRS or the courts will agree with the characterization described above.
 Accordingly, each prospective investor is urged to consult its own tax advisors regarding the tax consequences of an investment in a unit (including alternative characterizations of a unit).
 The balance of this discussion assumes that the characterization of the units described above is respected for U.S. federal income tax purposes.